Required immigration documents for your accompanying family

 Work Permit

-If you are a full-time international student at the University of Saskatchewan and you have a valid study permit, your spouse or your common-law partner may apply for a Spouse or common-law partner work permit.
+The spouses and common-law partners of some international students may be eligible for an open work permit.
+To check the eligibility criteria, please consult this information: Help your spouse or common-law partner work in Canada - Canada.ca .
 This work permit allows them to remain in Canada as a worker and work until the permit is valid.
 They also must follow any conditions listed on that work permit (e.g. where they are not authorized to work).

 Study Permit for your children